Anatomy & Commission Artist

 I took a 14 year hiatus from anatomy - what I call “The Gap.”
 Bringing home drawings of female anatomy back in 2008 did not go over so well in the Midwest.
 After much shame and judgment, I went back to more acceptable content - architecture, landscape, botanical pieces…never really finding my passion or stride, or that AHA moment where I knew this is what I am here to create.

 It wasn’t until 2019 that I rediscovered my love for anatomy to process my own pain.
 Most mornings throughout the year I had difficulty walking, standing, getting dressed, getting ready for work.
 Daily tasks were extremely difficult.
 I learned that I have structural issues in my pelvis and spine, and I now live with chronic pain.
-To accept and process my own body and experience, I turned to art and finding myself in nature, combining art with flowers, and Pelvis I (with Gladioli) was born.
+To accept and process my own body and experience, I turned to art and found myself in nature, combining anatomy with flowers, and Pelvis I (with Gladioli) was born.

 This is what I’m here to create.